crossplane/docs/content/master/concepts/compositions.md

 The [EnvironmentConfigs]({{<ref "./environment-configs" >}}) page has
 more information on EnvironmentConfigs options and usage.

-### Use Composition Functions
+### Use composition functions

-Composition functions (or just Functions, for short) are custom programs that template Crossplane resources.
-You can write a Function to template resources using a general purpose programming language like Go or Python.
-Using a general purpose programming language allows a Function to use more advanced logic to template resources, like loops and conditionals.
+Composition functions (or just functions, for short) are custom programs that template Crossplane resources.
+You can write a function to template resources using a general purpose programming language like Go or Python.
+Using a general purpose programming language allows a function to use more advanced logic to template resources, like loops and conditionals.

 {{<hint "important" >}}